 Blueberries have more antioxidants than any other popular fruit and help prevent cancer, diabetes, age-related memory loss and are anti-inflammatory.
 They are also rich in potassium, fibre and vitamins A & C.

 “Inflammation is a key driver of all chronic diseases, so blueberries have a host of benefits,” says Ann Kulze, MD, of Charleston, S.C.

 Interesting Fact: The paint the Shakers used for the woodwork on their houses was made from sage blossoms, indigo, blueberry skins & mixed in milk.

-Ingredients: 1 – 2 apples 2 cups berries (blue berries, blackberries, Saskatoons, currants or strawberries) Stevia – light liquid (Sunny Dew is best)
+Stevia – light liquid (Sunny Dew is best)

-I am the head chef at Real Food for Life and author of the GREEN means LEAN and Balance Your Body e-books.
+I am the Founder and Author at Real Food For Life.
+Have been teaching cooking classes worldwide since 1982.
+Create original, healthy recipes and menus, which are gluten free and white sugar free.
+Also, the author of the GREEN means LEAN and Balance Your Body e-books.
 I turned a debilitating health crisis into a passion for helping others with healthy, sugar free, gluten free eating and cooking.